- 1. Create a Negative Keyword List

 The third way is to use data from your Google Analytics and Google Search Console Reports.

 Likewise, you can find keywords that drive traffic but generate no conversions.
 Those keywords are good candidates to add as negatives in your PPC campaigns.
-It will save your budget and also give you the opportunity to target more effective keywords in your Google Ads campaigns.
+It will save your budget and allow you to target more effective keywords in your Google Ads campaigns.

 How do negative keywords work?